junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 They settle down slowly, shaping back into figures that minds can apprehend easily.

 Cas's face is clean and healthy now, the blue light of grace retracting back inside him, dimming slowly in his eyes, as the light of soul drawing back inside Dean.
-His cheeks are flushing pink, his lips separate apart, slightly breathless.
+His cheeks are flushing pink, his lips slightly apart, slightly breathless.

 It feels too much, but not enough, at the same time.

-Dean is still in the posture of half sitting on the bed, half leaning over Cas.
+Dean is still in the posture of half-sitting on the bed, half leaning over Cas.
 He sits straight slowly.

 Cas blinks, breaking the silence first, "I think, I'm fully healed now."

-Dean cracks into a laugh.
+Dean cracks up a laugh.
 "Yeah, yeah, I can see that.
 So... we're good?"

 Cas rolls his eyes.
 "Dean," he says in a low voice, "you just covered my grace with all your soul and told me how much you love me.
 Yes, we're more than 'good.'"
 He does an air quote.

-Dean bursts out with laugh, so frantically and freely that tears come out of the corners of his eyes.
+Dean bursts out with a thunder of laughter, so frantically and freely that tears come out of the corners of his eyes.
 Cas kisses it off for him.

 They fall back into the comfortable silence where they just stare at each other as if looking at a wonder without saying or doing anything.
-Dean thinks he can just do this one thing for the rest of the eternity and call it paradise.
+Dean thinks he can just do this one thing for the rest of eternity and call it paradise.

 "I dreamed about kissing you, one time," Dean blurts out, feeling the words rolling out on their own, "when you were lying on this exact bed, and I got scared you wouldn't wake up.
 It felt so different, but also so real."
 His fingers linger at Cas's bottom lip, drawing its shape.

 "I dreamed of the same thing the same night.
 That's how I woke up."
 Cas widens his eyes.

-They stare at each other, then starts at the same time.
+They stare at each other, then start at the same time.

 "Do you think that's --" Dean says.